 When you have at least two active ticket forms, new, active ticket fields you create are not automatically added to your default form; you have to manually add new ticket fields to your default form when you have multiple active forms.

-) in the sidebar, and then select Manage > Ticket Forms.
+) in the sidebar, then select Tickets > Forms.

 ) on the right side when it appears.